mrasus16112/pipescript/FEEDME.md

 make cell(`compare`) is 3;

 define cell(`lung`) on then less cell(`compare`) [
-  do procedure(`Put Character But Is Number In For Terminal`) am uses cell(`lung`) only and into null;
+  do procedure(`Put Character But Is Number In For Terminal`) am from cell(`lung`) only and into null;
 ] # my first "if-statement" #
 ```

 There are three parts to this on-statement: the first being a comparison value, the second being a comparison operator, and the third being the second comparison value.
-The example above will check if cell(\`lung\`) is less than ("then less") cell(\`compare\`).
-If so, the following block is executed.
+The example above will check if `lung` is less than (`then less`) `compare`.
+If so, the following block in square brackets is executed.

 ## Control Flow 1.1: Types of Comparison Operators